SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    </ its value is ["OneSix", "FiveEight", "FiveOneZero"]

 The ``map`` function calls the closure expression once for each item in the array.
-The closure expression does not need to specify the type of its input parameter, ``number``, because the type can be inferred from the values in the array to be mapped.
+You do not need to specify the type of the closure's input parameter, ``number``, because the type can be inferred from the values in the array to be mapped.

-However, it chooses to define the closure's ``number`` parameter as a *variable parameter*, as described in :ref:`Functions_ConstantAndVariableParameters`, so that the parameter's value can be modified within the closure body, rather than declaring a new local variable and assigning the passed ``number`` value to it.
+In this example, the closure's ``number`` parameter is defined as a *variable parameter*, as described in :ref:`Functions_ConstantAndVariableParameters`, so that the parameter's value can be modified within the closure body, rather than declaring a new local variable and assigning the passed ``number`` value to it.